How do I change the FOV in Skyrim?

 Please note

-It is important to note that using the console to set the FOV can sometimes produce unreliable results.
-Actions such as opening the map, moving quickly and sprinting can reset the default FOV.
-Although resetting the FOV is not complicated, it can be tedious after each use of these functions.
+It is important to note that using the console to set the field of view can sometimes produce unreliable results.
+Actions such as opening the map, moving quickly, and sprinting can reset the FOV to its default setting.
+Although readjusting the FOV is not complicated, it can be tedious to do so after each use of these features.

 Therefore, the preferred method is often to use the Skyrim.ini technique.
-Experiment with different parameters via the console, then modify your Skyrim.ini file with your preferred value for greater stability.
-If you need to make adjustments, it's best to manipulate the ini file.
+Experiment with different settings via the console, then edit your Skyrim.ini file with your preferred value for increased stability.
+If adjustments are necessary, it is best to edit the ini file.

 Restore default FOV

-Automatic restoration of the FOV default value is not guaranteed, but you can restore it manually by setting it to 65, as with any other number.
+Automatic restoration of the default field of view (FOV) value is not guaranteed, but you can do this manually by setting it to 65, as with any other number.

-If you've used the Skyrim.ini method to set the FOV, simply try deleting the fDefaultWorldFOV line from the initialization file.
+If you used the Skyrim.ini method to set the FOV, simply try deleting the fDefaultWorldFOV line from the initialization file.
 After reloading your game and accessing the menu, the FOV should reset automatically.

 Conversely, you can also restore the default value by manually setting it to 65 in the initialization file.